LongBu/AWS-MLS-C01-Study-Guide/README.md

     * eg: automated customer service

 ##### GPT
-  * Generative Pre-Trained Transformer (GPT-2 in this example)
+  * Generative Pre-Trained Transformer (eg: GPT-2)
   * Decoder-only - stacks of decoder blocks
     * Each consisting of a masked self-attention layer, and a feed-forward neural network
     * As an aside, BERT consists only of encoders.
-TS is an example of a model that uses both encoders and decoders.
+T5 is an example of a model that uses both encoders and decoders.
-  * No concept of input, all it does is generate the next token over and over Using attention to maintain relationships to previous words / tokens
+  * No concept of input, all it does is generate the next token over and over
+    *  Using attention to maintain relationships to previous words / tokens
     * You "prompt" it with the tokens of your question or whatever
     * It then keeps on generating given the previous tokens
   * Getting rid of the idea of inputs and outputs is what allows us to train it on unlabeled piles of text
     * It's "learning a language" rather than optimizing for some specific task
   * Hundreds of billions of parameters
   * GPT output is not based on finding true or correct results, but results generated based upon the input it was trained on